 At Interconnection Customer's option, Transmission Provider and Interconnection Customer will identify alternative Point(s) of Interconnection and configurations at a Scoping Meeting within the DISIS Review Period to evaluate in this process and attempt to eliminate alternatives in a reasonable fashion given resources and information available.
 Interconnection Customer will select the definitive Point(s) of Interconnection to be studied no later than the end of the DISIS Review Period.
 For purposes of clustering Interconnection Requests, Transmission Provider may propose changes to the requested Point of Interconnection to facilitate efficient interconnection of Interconnection Customers at common Point(s) of Interconnection.
 Transmission Provider shall notify Interconnection Customers in writing of any intended changes to the requested Point of Interconnection within the DISIS Review Period, and the Point of Interconnection shall only change upon mutual agreement.

 Interconnection Customers may request a level of Interconnection Service below the Generating Facility Capacity.
 These requests for Interconnection Service shall be studied at the level of Interconnection Service requested for purposes of Interconnection Facilities, and Network Upgrades, and associated costs, but may be subject to other studies at the full Generating Facility Capacity to ensure safety and reliability of the system, with the study costs borne by Interconnection Customer.
 If after the additional studies are complete, Transmission Provider determines that additional Network Upgrades are necessary, then Transmission Provider must: (1) specify which additional Network Upgrade costs are based on which studies; and (2) provide a detailed explanation of why the additional Network Upgrades are necessary.
 Any Interconnection Facility and/or Network Upgrade costs required for safety and reliability also would be borne by Interconnection Customer.
 Interconnection Customers may be subject to additional control technologies as well as testing and validation of those technologies consistent with Article 6 of the GIA or Interim GIA, as applicable.
 The necessary control technologies and protection systems shall be established in Appendix C of the executed, or requested to be filed unexecuted, GIA or Interim GIA, as applicable.

+3.1.3 Priority Processing.

+Interconnection Requests to increase the generating capacity of an Existing Generating Facility may be processed outside of the DISIS queue in an accelerated timeframe if the request meets the requirements for Priority Processing in Section 3.11 of the GIP.
+Interconnection Customer must request Priority Processing at the time of request submission by checking the applicable box in the Generator Interconnection Study Agreement and by meeting the eligibility requirements in Section 3.11 of the GIP.

 3.2 Identification of Types of Interconnection Services.

-At the time the Interconnection Request is submitted, Interconnection Customer must request either Energy Resource Interconnection Service or Network Resource Interconnection Service, as described; all requests will be concurrently studied for Energy Resource Interconnection Service, up to the end of DP1.
+At the time the Interconnection Request is submitted, Interconnection Customer must request either Energy Resource Interconnection Service or Network Resource Interconnection Service, as described; all DISIS requests will be concurrently studied for Energy Resource Interconnection Service, up to the end of DP1.
+Priority Requests will be concurrently studied for ERIS through all phases of study.
 Interconnection Customer may then elect to proceed with Network Resource Interconnection Service or to proceed under a lower level of interconnection service to the extent that only certain upgrades will be completed.
 A description of the modeling details used when studying a project as ERIS or NRIS can be found in Section 4 and Section 6 of the document “Guidelines for the SPP GIP Process and Business Practices” posted on Transmission Provider’s Generator Interconnection Study posting page on OASIS and in SPP Business Practice 7250.

 3.2.1 Energy Resource Interconnection Service.